sahar-mahmoudi/immo-eliza-ml/README.md

 # 🏰✨ Immo Eliza ML: Predicting Real Estate Prices in Belgium

-Welcome to the Real Estate Price Prediction project by Immo Eliza! 🏡 This machine learning endeavor utilizes the powerful XGBoost algorithm to predict real estate prices in Belgium.
-Follow the comprehensive guide below to explore the project and start predicting property prices with confidence!
+Welcome to the Real Estate Price Prediction project by Immo Eliza! 🏡 In this machine learning project, we use the XGBoost algorithm to predict real estate prices in Belgium.
+Follow the guide below to explore the project and start predicting property prices with confidence!

 ## 🚀 Quick Start